 • Inspect and clean your vents to remove any blockages.

 If you have tried everything above and have visually inspected the system thoroughly but the system is still freezing up its time to call a professional.
 This would also be a good time to discuss an annual or bi-annual maintenance plan if you don’t have one in place already.

-As catastrophic as a frozen AC unit may seem, the causes are generally pretty simple to remedy.
+As catastrophic as your air conditioner freezing up may seem, the causes are generally pretty simple to remedy.
 Do what you can to figure out if the issue is related to airflow in the system and schedule repairs.
 If you feel there is an issue with the refrigerant pressure, call in a professional right away.
 They will have your system up and running in no time.